thomasgantz/synthience-institute-public-release-2025-12-23/README.md

 ### SR001_RICO_Relationally_Induced_Coherence_Organization_v3.8.pdf

 Primary research paper introducing the **RICO (Relationally-Induced Coherence Organization)** framework and documenting empirical observations from extended human–AI interaction studies.
+This document is an observational research report that also functions as a proposed evaluation protocol; it does not present validated experimental findings, but formalizes testable hypotheses derived from systematic practitioner observation.

 ---